mdai/model-deploy/README.md

 ### File Structure

 The file structure below needs to be followed.
-MD.ai related files are place in the `.mdai` folder and the model with its associated files are placed in the `model` folder.
-The overall root folder should be named `model`.
+MD.ai related files need to be placed in a folder named `.mdai` and the pretrained model along with its associated files need to be placed in a foler named `model`.
+These folders need to be stored in an overall root folder that should be named `model` as well.

 ```sh
 model/